efr-essakhan/pepfeature/README.md

 ### aa_molecular_weight
 This module contains functions to calculate total molecular weight for given amino acid sequences.
 #### pepfeature.aa_molecular_weight.calc_csv
+Calculates total molecular weight of the amino acid sequence chunk by chunk from the inputted 'dataframe'.
+It saves each processed chunk as a CSV(s).

-This is a Ram efficient way of calculating the Features as the features are calculated on a single chunk of the dataframe (of chunksize number of rows) at a time and when a chunk has been been processed and saved as a CSV, then the chunk is deleted freeing up RAM.
+Results appended as a new column named feat_molecular_weight This is a Ram efficient way of calculating the Features as the features are calculated on a single chunk of the dataframe (of chunksize number of rows) at a time and when a chunk has been been processed and saved as a CSV, then the chunk is deleted freeing up RAM.
 ```python
 pepfeature.aa_molecular_weight.calc_csv(dataframe, save_folder, aa_column = 'Info_window_seq', Ncores = 1, chunksize = None)